The process of underwater welding defies logic. Can you imagine electricity flowing through water and leaving the welder unscathed?

-When you think about underwater welding, what gets to your mind?
+When you think about underwater welding, what comes to your mind?

 Underwater Wet Welding Process